bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

   * Kick user
   * Mute/unmute user

-You can try out the latest build of the BigBlueButton HTML5 client at the test server [https://test.bigbluebutton.org/](https://test.bigbluebutton.org/).
-This developer release does not yet support viewing desktop sharing from the presenter.
+You can try out the latest build of the BigBlueButton HTML5 client at our test server [https://test.bigbluebutton.org/](https://test.bigbluebutton.org/).

+With the above it's now possible to hold a fairly complete meeting wiht just the HTML5 client.
+If you do this, you can also make use of two-way video between the HTML5 clients.
+The video codecs on the Flash client are different, so Flash users don't see video from the HTML5 client and vice-versa.

 # Future Releases

-Building upon the first release, we plan to add the additional presenter and moderator capabilities to the HTML5 client, including:
+Building upon the first release, we plan to add the remaining presenter and moderator capabilities to the HTML5 client, including:

   * Remaining whiteboard controls (pan/zoom)
+  * Breakout Rooms
-  * Two-way webcam
+  * Closed Captioning
-  * Share desktop
+  * Shared Notes
   * All remaining moderator capabilities, including
-    * Initiate breakout rooms
     * Lock down viewers

 ## User Interface

+The requirements for an HTML5 interface include ease of use, responsive design, and the ability to run on multiple platforms.

 While we are targeting the first release of the HTML5 client for mobile users, we have designed its interface (UI) for both desktop and mobile clients.